kallaway/atom-into-molecule/README.md

 2. Download this file into a folder that's easy for youe to navigate in a Terminal (or bash):

+(It might be easier to click on the link below, then on the right click on "Raw" button, and save the contents of the file anywhere you want on your computer - and name it 'packages.txt')

 Download [packages.txt](packages.txt)

 In a Terminal, navigate to the directory (folder) you've downloaded the file to.
 Run the following command: